-The City of Flint continues to respond proactively to the threat of COVID-19 to our community, our state and our country.
+The City of Flint continues to respond proactively to the threat of COVID-19 to our community, our state, and our country.
 Responding quickly with preventative measures to help slow the spread of coronavirus remains our top priority.
-This administration will continue to work with our local, state and national partners as well as top advisers from the medical community to make informed decisions designed to help protect all our residents.
+This administration will continue to work with our local, state, and national partners, as well as top advisers from the medical community, to make informed decisions designed to help protect Flint residents.

 “The health, safety and welfare of our residents and our employees is and always has been our guiding principle,” Mayor Sheldon Neeley said.